[Laravel] What does "Maximum retries of 10000 reached without finding a unique value" mean? [Faker]

 Tracking unique() behavior

-This part of github is the code for the unique() method.
+This part of the GitHub repositoryis the code for the `unique()` method.

-The received variables are passed directly to a class called UniqueGenerator, so let's take a closer look at the code for the UniqueGenerator class.
+It passes the received variable directly to a class called `UniqueGenerator`, so let's take a look at the code for the `UniqueGenerator` class.

-The behavior is well controlled using magic methods, but essentially it just calls a method on the Faker\Generator object received when the object was created with UniqueGenerator::__call().
+The behavior is cleverly controlled by a magic method, but essentially, it's just calling a method of the Faker\Generator object received when the object is created with UniqueGenerator::__call().

 The while condition checks for duplicates, so the returned value is unique.

-Checking for duplicates using array keys seems quite primitive, but the cause is easy to understand.
+Checking for duplicates using array keys seems rather primitive, but the cause is easy to understand.

-The error message when an OverflowException is thrown includes the title text, and the cause was that the number of loops in this do while statement had reached the retry limit.
+The error message when an OverflowException is thrown contains the wording in the title, and the cause was that the number of iterations of this do-while statement reached the retry limit.

 How to avoid errors

-There is only one adjustment you can make to avoid the error: change the value of the second argument of the unique() method to increase the number of retries the loop.
+There is only one adjustment you can make to avoid the error: change the value of the second argument of the unique() method and increase the number of loop retries.

 To increase the number of retries: